 - Section 1.
 Findings and Conclusions.
-Based upon the evidence introduced at the public hearing held on July 6, 2022, on the application for a Landmark Alteration Certificate for 217 Fourth Street/403 Wilcox Street, the Historic Preservation Board makes the following findings and conclusions: - A. The Property located at 217 Fourth St/403 Wilcox Street has been designated as a Historic Landmark in the Town of Castle Rock. - B. The Owner of the Property has submitted an application for a Landmark Alteration Certificate for the purpose of constructing a construct a new 702 square foot patio on the west side of the building with a new door on the west side of the building to access said patio - C. A properly noticed public hearing was held on July 6, 6:00 p.m., wherein the Historic Preservation Board heard evidence from the Owner and the public on the application.
+Based upon the evidence introduced at the public hearing held on October 4, 2023, on the application for a Landmark Alteration Certificate for 217 Fourth Street/403 Wilcox Street, the Historic Preservation Board makes the following findings and conclusions: - A. The Property located at 217 Fourth St/403 Wilcox Street has been designated as a Historic Landmark in the Town of Castle Rock. - B. The Owner of the Property has submitted an application for a Landmark Alteration Certificate for the purpose of painting a mural on the west elevation of the building. - C. A properly noticed public hearing was held on July 6, 6:00 p.m., wherein the Historic Preservation Board heard evidence from the Owner and the public on the application. - D. Based on the evidence submitted at the hearing and the criteria for review set forth in Section

-- D. Based on the evidence submitted at the hearing and the criteria for review set forth in Section 15.64.140C of the Code, the Historic Preservation Board finds that the proposed alteration would not result in any of the following effects: - 1.
-The destruction or substantial impairment of the Historic Integrity, or the character-defining architectural features of the Landmark.
+15.64.140C of the Code, the Historic Preservation Board finds that the proposed alteration would not result in any of the following effects:

+1. The destruction or substantial impairment of the Historic Integrity, or the character-defining architectural features of the Landmark.

-The proposed patio and door do not alter the storefront of the building or the street facing rhyolite facades that are the character defining architectural features of the Landmark.
+The proposed wall is not composed of rhyolite like the other facades which are the character defining architectural features of the Landmark.